Frederick E. Wilson

 No Image

 Frederick E. Wilson (1829-1917) was born in Vermont and died in Dayton, Ohio.
-He served as a soldier in the Mexican war for one year when he was 17, then was Captain of an Ohio regiment in the Civil War during the years 1861-1864.
-He was appointed the postmaster of David City, Nebraska, in 1885 and served for four years.
-He then served two terms as the county judge for Butler County, Ohio.
-He was married four times, to Mary M. Wilson (b.
+He served as a soldier in the Mexican-American War from 1847 to 1848 then was captain of an Ohio regiment in the Civil War during the years 1861-1864.
+He was appointed Postmaster of David City, Nebraska, in 1885 and served for four years.
+He then served two terms as county judge for Butler County, Ohio.
+He was married four times: in 1849 to Mary M. Wilson (b.
 Cann) (d.
-1863) in 1849, then to Permelia H. Wilson (b.
+1863); in 1866 to Permelia H. Wilson (b.
 Jerard) (d.
-1887) in 1866, to Nora Wilson (b.
+1887); in 1889 to Nora Wilson (b.
 Johnson) (d.
-1910) in 1889, and to Virginia Wilson (b.
+1910); and in 1911 to Virginia Wilson (b.
 Hill) (d.
-1917) in 1911.
-Between these marriages, he had thirteen children surviving at the time of his death.
+1917).
+Among these marriages he had thirteen children, eight of whom were surviving at the time of his death.
 He was a Mason, at one point being the high priest of the lodge of David City, Nebraska.
-Wilson wrote to Mary Baker Eddy in 1886 regarding an order for Science and Health with Key to the Scriptures.
+Wilson wrote to Mary Baker Eddy in 1886 to follow up on an order for Science and Health with Key to the Scriptures.
+Near the end of his life he went to live in a National Home for Disabled Volunteer Soldiers located in Dayton.

 See more letters.